How Power Plants Work

 Natural gas power plants work similarly to coal-to-gas power plants.
 The gas is burned, and the heat from the gas is used to power a turbine.
 The turbine runs a generator, producing electricity.
 The hot gas also makes steam, which is used to power a second turbine and a second generator.
 Natural gas can either be found in conventional sources or unconventional sources.
 Conventional natural gas is found in sandstone and other sponge-like layers of rock, while unconventional natural gas can be found trapped in shale deep underground.
 Unconventional natural gas can be extracted with methods such as horizontal drilling, where a vertical well is drilled, followed by a hole drilled sideways.
 A salty water solution is then pushed through the well, causing the rock to break up as the result of high pressure and releasing the gas to the surface.
 While natural gas still releases CO2 into the atmosphere, it is about half that of a coal power plant, and doesn’t release any solid waste.
 However, drilling for unconventional natural gas is controversial, and may disturb local plants, animals, and water supplies.

 Nuclear power plants require enriched uranium atoms.
 These atoms are split to release heat, which powers a turbine that runs a generator, creating electricity.
 Many people worry about the safety of nuclear power plants.
 However, the chance of a nuclear accident is very small, and the plants release almost no radiation into the ground, air, and water.
-The waste from nuclear plants will emit radiation, but storage technology should keep the waste safe for up to thousands of years with no environmental impact.
+The waste from nuclear plants will emit radiation, but storage technology should keep the waste safe for up to thousands of years.
 Nuclear technology built in the future will be even safer than the already safe design as well.

 Two well-known equations govern power.
 Ohm’s Law states the voltage (V) is equal to the product of the current (I) and resistance (R), or: